Execution

 Resolvers

 Backend developers write functions called resolvers for each field on each object and provide them to the server library, which contains the execution engine.
-During execution, the library calls the functions, providing four arguments: object, arguments, context, info
+During execution, the library calls the functions, providing four arguments: object, arguments, context, info.
+Let鈥檚 look at this query and the resolvers that get called during its execution:

 query {